 QuickTip: If you are using an old Mac which doesn’t have Thunderbolt, you can use Ethernet cables (will work also with an Ethernet Adapter), to achieve similar transfer speeds.

-The distance between the two Macs depend on the length of the Thunderbolt wire connecting them, which is generally very short.
+- The distance between the two Macs depends on the length of the Thunderbolt wire connecting them, which is generally very short.

 This is the only fast and convenient way to transfer huge files like video files and games from one Mac to the other.
 However, as they need to be connected with a single cable, the machines need to be physically close to each other; this might not be a problem if one is a MacBook, but it might be troublesome to do this with two iMacs in different rooms.